Community Paediatric Service

 Referral criteria

 New referrals will be accepted for children and young people up until 16 years of age.
-If a young person is at a special school, referrals may be accepted up to the age of 19
+If a young person is at a special school, referrals may be accepted up to the age of 19 years.
+The service will be provided to children and young people registered with any GP within Leicester, Leicestershire and Rutland.

 Children should display one or more of the following symptoms:

-• Concerns regarding a child’s development such as developmental delay, or disordered development.
+• Concerns regarding a child’s development such as developmental delay or disordered development.

 Medical assessment and investigations for:

-• Medical input as part of MDT assessment of children (preschool/primary school age) with suspected underlying neuro-developmental issues (ASD and ADHD).
-The referral to include school/nursery report.
+• Medical input as part of MDT assessment of children (preschool/primary school age) with suspected underlying neuro developmental issues (ASD and ADHD).
+The referral to include school /nursery report.

 • Difficulties must be present in more than one setting.